 A low-carb diet is, indisputably, one of the most effective ways to lose excess body fat.
 Over and over again, studies have proven the myriad benefits of carbohydrate restriction.
-Being fat-adapted brings several advantages, as you will have access to your greatest energy store - body fat.
+Being fat-adapted brings several advantages, as you have access to your biggest fuel tank — body fat.

 Do More Ketones Enhance Fat Loss?